 Flea eggs do not stay on your pet, they quickly drop or roll off as they do not stick to anything.
 The fleas you find in your house are from the flea eggs that fell off of your pet.
 Flea eggs are opaque white or almost colorless.
 What you may see on your cat are immature fleas from eggs on the floor or outside that hatch into fleas and jump back onto your cat.
 You will also see (many!) small black dots on your cat but these are only flea poop.

 The flea eggs in your home and outside are the real problem.
 Just one female flea can produce 40-50 eggs per day so you will have thousands of flea eggs in your house on a regular basis.
-The eggs fall off and into your house or outside so, either way, your cat will then again attract the immature and adult fleas from their flea parents that may still be living on your cat.

 Any dish detergent bath may kill the fleas on your cat, however, you can seriously dry the skin and may cause skin rashes, cause an allergic reaction, etc. and you are not addressing the real problem.
 The thousands of flea eggs that are still in your house and outside hatch and jump back onto your cat (and you!).
 So, you and your cat are locked into an everlasting cycle in the life of fleas.